ryanmusante/ry-install/README.md

 | 4 | Services | fstab → resolved restart → package removal → mask → enable → regulatory domain |
 | 5 | Boot | `mkinitcpio -P`, `sdboot-manage gen`, `sdboot-manage update`, boot sanity |
 | 6 | Finalize | User `daemon-reload` (PowerDevil re-apply if the env file changed), `paccache -rk2` and `-ruk0`, NetworkManager restart |

-Phase 4 masks `ufw.service` rather than removing the package: the nftables ruleset is confirmed live and default-deny before the ufw flush, so there is no window without inbound protection.
-If it cannot be confirmed, the mask is withheld for the run.

 ## Safety and Reliability